 The Zero-Gravity position, as a neutral body posture, was initially invented last century by NASA to ease the stress on astronaut's bodies from launching into space.
 This involves raising the head and knee line slightly above your heart and is defined as being in a state or condition of weightlessness.
 NASA puts astronauts in this position before take-off to equalize their weight and ease the stress on their bodies as they are launched into space.

-While in real-life scenarios, this position enables you to place your body in a neutral sleeping position.
+sleeping position.
 With your legs raised and head tilted up, it supports your heart, spine, and nervous system and makes it easy to fall and stay asleep, as well as sleep deeper.

 What Exactly Does The Position Look Like?